Music Building 211

 Choral Conducting, Orchestral Conducting, Composition

 A proud Westmont alumnus of 2013, Gee was a Monroe Scholar and graduated as First Senior, with departmental honors in both music composition and philosophy.
-He was a recipient of the Lilly Graduate Fellowship, and was a plenary session panelist for the Lilly Fellows Program 2020 National Conference.
-While studying at the University of Southern California, he served as Associate Conductor of both the Apollo Men’s Chorus and the Oriana Women’s Choir, for which he commissioned and premiered a new choral work for treble voices and piano by composer Emma Lou Diemer.
+While studying at the University of Southern California, he was accepted as a Lilly Graduate Fellow and served as Associate Conductor of both the Apollo Men’s Chorus and the Oriana Women’s Choir, for which he commissioned and premiered a new choral work for treble voices and piano by composer Emma Lou Diemer.